amanmalali/amanmalali.github.io/_pages/about.md

   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>216, Computer Science Building,</p>
+    <p>216, Computer Science,</p>
     <p>140 Governors Dr,</p>
     <p>Amherst, MA 01002</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Adding stuff here
+I am an MS + PhD student at the University of Massachusetts Amherst, where Peter J. Haas and Yanlei Diao advise me.
+My research focuses on developing and improving systems for training, deploying, and maintaining machine learning models.
+In my current project, I am designing a comprehensive framework that measures ML models' performance without ground truth and proactively retrains them if necessary.